 Wheels are an important part of a skateboard.
 They dictate how a board rides, how it turns and how fast it can go.
-The type of wheels you have on your board is just as important as other parts of the skateboard like the deck, trucks, bearings, etc.
+The type of wheels on your board is just as important as other parts of the skateboard like the deck, trucks, bearings, etc.

 What are Skateboard Wheels Made of?